grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Cassandra nodded.

-"Unlike mariners, the submariner doesn't often have the luxury of visual references to find their place in the world," Hemi continued, "we wander under the ocean, feeling our way by sound.
-And every once in a while poke our head up to secure our location in the swiriling mass by judging ourselves against the stars."
+"Unlike mariners, the submariner does not often have the luxury of visual references to find their place in the world," Hemi continued, "we wander under the ocean, feeling our way by sound.
+And every once in a while poke our head up to secure our location in the swirling mass by judging ourselves against the stars."

 "That's poetic."
 Said Owen, listening to their conversation from the lookout ring.

-[//]: # (give 'cliche' accent in next line)
-Hemi smiled, "And just a little bit of a cliche."
+Hemi smiled.
+"And just a little bit of a cliché."
 He said more loudly for Owen's benefit.
 "I find a touch of the poetic gives some much-needed meaning to this black and gray metal world of ours.
 But if you let it go to your head, it could keep you from making the clear-minded assessments of situations that are necessary to remain alive as a submariner."
-Hemi took a siting of another star and marked its altitude down on his clipboard.
+Hemi took a sighting of another star and marked its altitude down on his clipboard.
 "OK Cassandra.
 Back to your radar scope.
 I need to make some minor course adjustments in the control room."

 Hemi and Cassandra climbed back down into the _Prospect_ leaving Owen alone to occupy the center point on a circular field of blackness under the perfect half-sphere of stars.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 [//]: # (###  Listening for the Gnat)